apache/doris-website/versioned_docs/version-2.0/lakehouse/multi-catalog/hive.md

 | `struct<col1: Type1, col2: Type2, ...>` | `struct<col1: Type1, col2: Type2, ...>` | support nested type, for example `struct<col1: array<int>, col2: map<int, date>>` |
 | other | unsupported | |

-> Note: Whether to truncate char or varchar columns according to the schema of the hive table
+## Whether to truncate char or varchar columns according to the schema of the hive table

-> If the session variable `truncate_char_or_varchar_columns` is enabled, when the maximum length of the char or varchar column in the schema of the hive table is inconsistent with the schema in the underlying parquet or orc file, it will be truncated according to the maximum length of the hive table column.
+If the variable `truncate_char_or_varchar_columns` is enabled, when the maximum length of the char or varchar column in the schema of the hive table is inconsistent with the schema in the underlying parquet or orc file, it will be truncated according to the maximum length of the hive table column.

-> The variable default is false.
+The variable default is false.

 ## Access HMS with broker